Craig Turner Bullock

 Note: Each Accreditation round is limited to a maximum of 10 submissions.
 This number includes any re-submissions.

 THE ACCREDITATION PATHWAY

-Once you have become either a Provisional or Affiliate member of the NZIPP, you can apply for NZIPP Accreditation.
+Once you have become an Affiliate member of the NZIPP, you can apply for NZIPP Accreditation.
 You can apply to become accredited in any (or all) of the four divisions – Commercial, Portrait, Specialised and Wedding.
 You will be required to pay an Accreditation Fee and submit work for assessment in all divisions that you are applying for accreditation in.